ryanhun7er/weather/README.md

 * Search history will be populated with the cities searched.
 * You can click any city in the search history column to refresh reqeuested city weather information.
 * Upon closing the window and reopenign the app, the last weather searched will be displayed.
+* Maps will disply based on searched city (and will update based on selecting a new city from the history list)

 ## Technology Stack
 * HTML, CSS, Javascript, AJAX